JiniusLee/CallingRESTAPIExample/README.md

 3. Print all tweets in "logs.txt" file.
 Type 1, 2, or 3 to to print in desired manner.

+To use the Dotnet (Command line)
+Go to where .sln dir is
+type **dotnet build**

 ### Requirements
-This was built on netstandard2.0, netcoreapp2.1, and net461 using newest csproj practice.
+This was built on netstandard2.0, and netcoreapp2.1 using newest csproj practice.
-So, to build a run, you'll  need Microsoft.Net Core SDK 2.1 (https://www.microsoft.com/net/download/dotnet-core/2.1) This works in Windows, Linux, and MacOS.
+So, to build a run console / test, you'll  need Microsoft.Net Core SDK 2.1 (https://www.microsoft.com/net/download/dotnet-core/2.1)

-To use the Dotnet,
+This works in Windows, Linux, and MacOS.